ouvanous/clj4store/README.md

 # clj4store

-A simple 4store http client.
+A simple 4store http client for clojure.

 ## Usage